-Shopgate supports Google Analytics for Firebase in mobile Apps.
+Shopgate supports Google Analytics for Firebase on your mobile app.

-Important: Firebase Tracking will only work after a successful app update.
-Please contact us via mail after the setup is done, so that we can submit updates for the apps.
-Once Google Analytics for Firebase has been configured for your App, Shopgate will use this Firebase project for sending Push messages on Android via Firebase Cloud Messaging.
-This change only affects the Push infrastructure - you will not notice the change in the Shopgate Merchant Admin.
+Please contact us via email after the setup is done so that we can submit updates for your app.
+Once Google Analytics for Firebase has been configured for your app, Shopgate will use this Firebase project for sending push notifications on Android via Firebase Cloud Messaging.
+This change only affects the notification infrastructure - you will not notice the change in the Shopgate Merchant Admin.

-Step 1: Set up your Firebase project in the Firebase Console
+Step 1: Create a project in Firebase Console

 Recommended: Firebase for Mobile Apps is perfectly complemented with Google Tag Manager.